vesnathan/portfolio/README.md

 <a id="INSTALLATION"></a>
 ## INSTALLATION

-    For a new Ubuntu 20 AWS Lightsail Instance
+    For a new Ubuntu 20 AWS Lightsail Instance as of July 2022

         sudo apt-get update
         sudo mkdir -p /etc/apt/keyrings